-Named after Charles Darwin, who spent some time here during his travels, the settlement was established in 1859 as a centre first for cattle ranching, it retains much evidence of the lives of early settlers including a stone corral, the "galpon" and nearby turf walls.
-Latterly Darwin moved into sheep farming, at the height of its development, the Darwin community boasted, in addition to the many shepherds and farm hands, master craftsmen, a doctor, a school master, and even a parson.
+As time progressed Darwin moved into sheep farming, at the height of its development, the Darwin community boasted, in addition to the many shepherds and farm hands, master craftsmen, a doctor, a school master, and even a parson.

-Nearby is Bodie Creek Bridge, the world’s most southerly suspension bridge, It was built in 1925, by one engineer and local men from a kit fabricated in England by David Rowell & Co., in order to shorten the distance sheep needed to be driven from southern Lafonia to the shearing sheds in Goose Green.
-Closed in 1997 it is no longer used by sheep or man and is unfortunately fallen into disrepair, but still well worth a visit.
+Nearby is Bodie Creek Bridge, one of the world’s most southerly suspension bridges.
+It was built in 1925, from a kit fabricated by David Rowell & Co., in order to shorten the distance sheep needed to be driven from southern Lafonia to the shearing sheds in Goose Green.
+Closed in 1997 it is no longer used for its original purpose, however it is well worth a visit!

 For those with their own transport, Darwin provides an ideal base for the exploration of Lafonia and the eastern shore of Falkland Sound.
-It is also about a 35 minute drive to the Ferry service at New Heaven that connects the main islands; East and the West.
+It is also about a 35 minute drive to New Heaven which boasts a thriving Gentoo penguin colony.